 Afternoon: go sightseeing around London

 If you can't resist a bit of bargain hunting, check out one of London's bustling markets.
-Portobello Road, Camden Market, Greenwich Market and Old Spitalfields Market are all good options for cheap shopping in London, and offer everything from food and antiques to clothes and flowers.
+Portobello Road, Camden Market, Greenwich Market, Brixton Market and Old Spitalfields Market are all good options for cheap shopping in London, and offer everything from food and antiques to clothes and flowers.

 Alternatively, spend the afternoon visiting some top London landmarks: